3liz/lizmap-documentation/source/publish/configuration/popup.rst

 One to many relations
 ---------------------

 It is possible to display multiple objects (photos, documents) for each geographical feature.
 To do so, you have to configure both the QGIS project and the Lizmap config.

 In QGIS project:

 * Use 2 separate layers to store the main features and the pictures.
 For example `trees` and `tree_pictures`.
-The child layer must contain a field referencing the parent layer id
+  The child layer must contain a field referencing the parent layer id.
-* Configure aliases and field types in tab Fields of the layers properties dialog.
-Use `Photo` for the field which will contains the relative path to pictures
+* Configure aliases and field types in :menuselection:`Layer Properties -> Fields`.
+  Use `Photo` for the field which will contains the relative path to pictures.
-* Add a relation in QGIS project properties between the main layer `trees` and the child layer `tree_pictures`
+* Add a relation in QGIS project properties between the main layer `trees` and the child layer `tree_pictures` in :menuselection:`Project properties -> Relations`.
 * Add data to the layers.
 You should use relative path to store the pictures path.
 Theses paths must refer to a project media subdirectory, for example: `media/photos/feature_1_a.jpg`

 In Lizmap plugin:

 * In the :guilabel:`Layers` tab, activate popup for both layers.
-You can configure popup if you need specific layouts ( See documentation on popups )
+You can configure source of the popup if you need specific layouts
 * For the parent layer, activate the option :guilabel:`Display relative children under each object (use relations)`
-* Add the two layers in the :guilabel:`Attribute table` tab
+* *Optionally*, add the two layers in the :guilabel:`Attribute table` tab
-* You can optionally activate editing for the two layers, to allow the web users to create new features and upload pictures
+* *Optionally*, you can activate editing for the two layers, to allow the web users to create new features and upload pictures
 * Save and publish your project and Lizmap configuration

 In Lizmap Web Client: